Degenerate homoclinic bifurcations in complex dimension 2: Introduction

 Now imagine a toy model for this situation where the stable manifolds of the horseshoe are just vertical lines and $\Delta^u_\lambda$ moves under a horizontal translation.
 In the holomorphic case one can easily imagine that the speed of motion of $\Delta^u_\lambda$ cannot vanish on a Cantor set of parameters (of course the reality is more complicated because the Cantor set of vertical lines moves with the parameter), so most tangencies should occur with positive speed.
 On the other hand, on this toy model it is unclear why, if we start with a tangency of high order, the order of the secondary tangencies would generically decrease.
 The point of Takens' proof is to understand how the stable lamination of the horseshoe \emph{differs} from a Cantor set of vertical lines, in order to lower the order of tangency.
 In this respect, a key notion is that of \emph{dynamical slope} (see \S\ref{subs:slope}).
 The argument also requires delicate $C^k$ estimates for these vertical graphs, for large $k$ (see \S\ref{subs:graph_transform}).
 The structure of the proof in the complex case is roughly the same as that of~\cite{takens}, but the technical details differ in many ways.

 \diamant

 As a consequence of Theorem~\ref{thm:quadratic}, all the phenomena associated to (one-dimensional) unfoldings of generic homoclinic tangencies appear in $\Lambda$.
-In particular by the recent work of Avila, Lyubich and Zhang \cite{avila-lyubich-zhang}, if $(f_\lambda)$ is dissipative, $\Lambda$ contains Newhouse domains with robust homoclinic tangencies (\footnote{We use the terminology ``persistent homoclinic tangency'' only for a persistent tangency between the stable and unstable manifold of some \emph{periodic} point, and the adjective ``robust'' for Newhouse-type tangencies associated to hyperbolic sets.}) and residually infinitely many sinks.
+In particular by \cite{avila-lyubich-zhang}, if $(f_\lambda)$ is dissipative, $\Lambda$ contains Newhouse domains with robust homoclinic tangencies and residually infinitely many sinks.

-Another consequence is an extension and a strengthening of the ``universality of the Mandelbrot set'' phenomenon~\cite{mcmullen-universal}: applying the quadratic renormalization theory of~\cite{palis-takens}, it follows that in any one dimensional family $\Lambda$, baby Mandelbrot-looking sets (contrary to~\cite{mcmullen-universal}, we do not have to deal with Multibrot sets) appear in parameter space near any homoclinic tangency (\footnote{These are not actual copies of the Mandelbrot set, since by the aforementioned results of~\cite{avila-lyubich-zhang}, the bifurcation locus has non-empty interior.}).
+Another consequence is an extension and a strengthening of McMullen's ``universality of the Mandelbrot set''~\cite{mcmullen-universal}: applying the quadratic renormalization theory of~\cite{palis-takens}, it follows that in any one dimensional family $\Lambda$, baby Mandelbrot-looking sets (contrary to~\cite{mcmullen-universal}, we do not have to deal with Multibrot sets) appear in parameter space near any homoclinic tangency (\footnote{These are not actual copies of the Mandelbrot set, since by the aforementioned results of~\cite{avila-lyubich-zhang}, the bifurcation locus has non-empty interior.}).
 An interpretation of Theorem~\ref{thm:quadratic} from the point of view of the analogy with one-dimensional dynamics is that active critical points of higher order do not exist for 2D diffeomorphisms (at least, under a non-resonance assumption).

-For polynomial automorphisms of $\C^2$ (i.e. generalized complex Hénon maps), we can get rid of the non-resonance assumption, at the expense of potentially choosing another periodic point.
+For polynomial automorphisms of $\C^2$ (i.e. generalized complex Hénon maps), we can get rid of the non-resonance assumption, at the expense of potentially choosing another periodic point. \commentaire{expo. rmk \#6: theorem A.2 becomes a corollary}

-\begin{mthmA} Let $(f_\lambda)_{\lambda\in \Lambda}$ be a holomorphic family of dissipative polynomial automorphisms of $\C^2$ of constant dynamical degree, parameterized by a complex manifold $\Lambda$.
+\begin{mcorA} Let $(f_\lambda)_{\lambda\in \Lambda}$ be a holomorphic family of dissipative polynomial automorphisms of $\C^2$ of constant dynamical degree, parameterized by a complex manifold $\Lambda$.
 Assume that $f_\lo$ admits a non-persistent homoclinic tangency.
-Then there exists $\lambda_1\in \Lambda$ arbitrary close to $\lo$ such that $f_{\lambda_1}$ has a quadratic homoclinic tangency, unfolding with positive speed. \end{mthmA}
+Then there exists $\lambda_1\in \Lambda$ arbitrarily close to $\lo$ such that $f_{\lambda_1}$ has a quadratic homoclinic tangency, unfolding with positive speed. \end{mcorA}